dbochicchio/reactor-opensprinkler/README.md

 ## Capabilities

 At the moment, you can:
+ - operate zones and programs
  - enable/disable the controller (via power_switch)
+ - enable/disable programs (zones are WIP)
+ - see rain delay
+ - set rain delay programmatically (ie: from your own rain sensors/weather station)
  - see water level
- - see water delay
- - see sensors status
+ - see additional sensors status (if present)
- - set rain delay programmatically (ie: from your own rain sensors/weather station)
- - operate zones and programs

 On my TODO list:
  - enable/disable zones (programs are already ok)
  - set rain delay to a personalized amount of hours (it's fixed to one hour)
- - get program state in a reliable way
+ - get programs status in a reliable way
  - handle missing actions from irrigation_zone (?)
  - move programs from irrigation_zone to a custom capability (?)